 Council has acknowledged that the 4000 new dwellings required for Ku-ring-gai as part of the North District Plan during the 5 year period from 2016 to 2021 will be met through existing approvals and zonings.

-FOKE contends that more than half of this can be dealt with under existing zoning, especially around town centres.
-As such only minimal, if any, rezonings will be required to reach the 2036 target.
+FOKE contends that more than half of these requirements can be dealt with under existing zoning, especially around town centres.
+As such minimal, if any, rezonings should be required to reach the 2036 target.
+This is, however, not what is shown in the Draft Housing Strategy.

 We expect Council to adhere to the statement on their website, that they ‘can deliver the additional dwellings while protecting and enhancing our much-loved local character’.